-A permit is required to construct or extend a fence within 6 metres of a township approach, unless it meets all of the following requirements:
+A permit is required to construct or extend a fence within 6 metres of the common boundary of a lot with frontage to a township approach, unless it meets all of the following requirements:

 - Does not exceed 1.8 metres in height.

 - Constructed from predominantly lightweight natural materials.

 - Is a minimum 30 per cent transparent.